SE-UUlm/snowballr/wiki/Contributing.md

 ### Workflow

 Starting from an issue, we create a branch with the name of the issue (see [Commits & Branches](#commits--branches)).
-It's up to you, whether you create a draft pull request immediately or wait until you are finished with the implementation.
+It's up to you whether you create a draft pull request immediately or wait until you are finished with the implementation.
 While creating a draft pull request gives you direct feedback from the CI/CD pipeline, it also clutters the pull request list.
-So it's up to you whether you want to create a draft pull request or not.

 When starting to work on an issue, ensure that the issue is assigned to you and part of our project SnowballR.
 Furthermore, make sure you set the status to `In progress` and the iteration to the current one (if that is not already